 I’ve discussed the “I’m personally opposed, but…” rationale offered by Biden and other pro-choice Catholic Democrats several times, at length and, I hope, depth — here, here, and here — and I urge you to read (or better yet, re-read) those posts now.
-Here’s a small taste (more like distaste) of my view of that argument from the most recent of those posts, back in 2004:
+Here’s a small taste (more like distaste) of my view of that argument from the most recent of those posts:

 I have already said quite a bit … about the tension — and I believe ultimate incoherence — of liberal Catholics’ attempt to have their cake and eat it too on the abortion question, an attempt that rests on the device of stressing their “personal” opposition but their refusal, ostensibly because of their respect for the wall of separation between church and state, to impose their personal religious belief on others.
 Now Kerry, speaking last weekend to editors in Dubuque, joins Cuomo and Califano with, characteristically, a rather blunt, unsubtle version of that argument that goes farther than they did, affirming that he believes life begins at conception.

 I oppose abortion, personally.
 I don’t like abortion.
 I believe life does begin at conception.
 But I can’t take my Catholic belief, my article of faith, and legislate it on a Protestant or a Jew or an atheist . . . who doesn’t share it.
 We have separation of church and state in the United States of America.